 NEA’s ESP Quality (ESPQ) department develops, implements and promotes policies and professional supports that enhance the effectiveness of ESPs in meeting the needs of every student.
 These association-convened and educator-led programs support ESPs throughout their careers to build a culture of professional excellence and student success in public education.

-The NEA ESP Quality Department offers a wide variety of webinars to support the professional growth of ESPs.
+The NEA ESP Quality Department offers a wide variety of webinars through the ESP Learning Network to support the professional growth of ESPs.

 Professional Learning Programs